Amid crises, rural roots anchor Southern Baptists’ president

 In August, SBC leaders revealed that the Department of Justice was investigating several of its major entities, giving few details but indicating that the inquiry concerned the sex abuse allegations.

-Barber’s background as a trusted, small-town preacher — not to mention his folksy sense of humor and self-deprecating style — helps explain why fellow Baptists picked him.
+Barber’s background as a trusted, small-town preacher — not to mention his folksy sense of humor — helps explain why fellow Baptists picked him.

 “In this moment where I think there’s a lot of widespread distrust of these big institutions, I think a lot of people find it refreshing that the one leading us is an everyday pastor,” said Daniel Darling, director of the Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary in Fort Worth, Texas.

-Nathan Finn, a church historian and provost of North Greenville University in South Carolina, agreed that Barber’s small-town appeal is a big part of why Baptists turned to him to lead the SBC through such troubled times.
+Nathan Finn, a church historian and provost of North Greenville University in South Carolina, agreed that Barber’s small-town appeal is a big part of why Baptists turned to him.

-“To many Southern Baptists, Bart is an appealing president precisely because he does not pastor a suburban megachurch or lead a seminary,” Finn said via email.
-“He pastors a ‘normal’ Southern Baptist church and sounds like the pastor down the road.
-I think many find him to be a breath of fresh air as well as a thoughtful voice to represent Southern Baptists to the outside world.

-“Though he is a well-educated church historian and an expert on SBC history and polity, Bart is not an elitist,” Finn added.
+“Though he is a well-educated church historian and an expert on SBC history and polity, Bart is not an elitist,” Finn said via email.
 “He gives the impression that he would rather be working on his farm than hobnobbing with denominational leaders.”

-For his part, Barber said he ran for president because he prayed and concluded God was calling him to do it, not because of the sex abuse crisis.

-Still, after recently appointing an abuse task force that will make recommendations at next year’s annual meeting in New Orleans, he said Southern Baptists are determined that there must be reforms and identifying solutions to the problem is his top priority.
+After recently appointing an abuse task force that will make recommendations at next year’s annual meeting in New Orleans, Barber said identifying solutions to the problem is his top priority.

-“Look who all has been touched by this,” Barber said of sex abuse.
-“It’s in public schools.
-It’s in Scouting.
-It’s in the military.
-It’s in Hollywood.
-It’s in sports.
-It’s in USA Gymnastics.

-“And so if Southern Baptists, who also have problems in this area, can lead the way to real solutions … that would be a great shining victory for the SBC,” he added.
-“And what Hollywood and USA Gymnastics and the government and the military … don’t have is the indwelling presence of the Holy Spirit and the promise of God himself that he has built his church and the gates of hell will not prevail against it.”

 Barber grew up in a Southern Baptist family in Lake City, Arkansas.
 Baptized just before his sixth birthday, he felt God calling him to ministry at age 11 and preached his first sermon at 15.

 His late father, Jim, ran the home office for an Arkansas congressman, a Democrat named Bill Alexander.
-His stay-at-home mother, Carolyn, now 77, taught him to read by the time he entered kindergarten and made sure he paid attention in church.
+His stay-at-home mother, Carolyn, now 77, taught him to read by the time he entered kindergarten.

 Often his dad would bring politicians by the house, he recalled, and his mom would make chicken pot pie or smothered steak with mashed potatoes and gravy.

-“It’s kind of weird,” Barber said.
-“Here we were in very small-town Arkansas — not a lot of money, not a lot of fame or anything like that — and a gubernatorial candidate would stop by the house.
+“Here we were in very small-town Arkansas — not a lot of money, not a lot of fame or anything like that — and a gubernatorial candidate would stop by the house,” Barber said.

-“Dad always had an interest in politics and current events,” he continued.
-“And from when I was young, I enjoyed sitting there listening to the adults talking about all this stuff.”

 He also earned a master’s in divinity and a doctorate in church history from Southwestern Baptist Theological Seminary.
 He pastored in Mill Creek, Oklahoma, and Royse City, Texas, before moving to Farmersville in 1999.

 “He has the heart of a pastor.
 He is someone who really cares about folks,” Tracy Barber said of her husband of 30 years.
-“The people in our church are our family, and Farmersville is a small town, so it lends itself to that.”
+“The people in our church are our family.”

 Steve Speir, 74, is a 42-year member of First Baptist Church of Farmersville, which averages Sunday attendance of about 320.
 His wife, Linda, plays the church organ.

 Barber is “very organized,” Speir said.
 “He won’t keep anything hidden.
-Our entire church has full disclosure on all financial matters.
-They give an accounting for every check that gets written.”
+Our entire church has full disclosure on all financial matters.”

-Another longtime member, Donna Armstrong, 75, voiced similar confidence in Barber: “We never doubt whether he’s biblically based or loves the Lord.
-He also just knows how to be human and relate with people.”
+Another longtime member, Donna Armstrong, 75, said: “We never doubt whether he’s biblically based or loves the Lord.”

-On a recent Sunday, Barber got up at 4:30 a.m., attended a deacons meeting at 7 and preached at his congregation’s 8:30 and 11 worship assemblies.
-After a two-hour afternoon nap, he drove to Dallas and flew to Nashville, Tennessee, for meetings at the Southern Baptist Convention headquarters.
+On a recent Sunday, Barber got up at 4:30 a.m., attended a deacons meeting at 7 and preached at 8:30 and 11.
+After a nap, he drove to Dallas and flew to Nashville, Tennessee, for meetings at the Southern Baptist Convention headquarters.

-After three nights there, he caught a ride to Louisville, Kentucky, where he stayed overnight Wednesday and spoke Thursday at Southern Baptist Theological Seminary, the oldest of the SBC’s six seminaries.
-A canceled flight kept him in Louisville an extra night before he returned home Friday.

 “It is stressful.
 It is time-consuming.
 I do enjoy it,” Barber said of his new job.

-Back home, he rose before the sun that Saturday to help his daughter load a 1,000-pound heifer named Iris into a cattle trailer.
-They drove a half-hour to a dirt-floor events center in McKinney, a Dallas suburb, for a livestock show organized by local chapters of the 4-H Club and the National FFA Organization.
+Back home later in the week, he rose before the sun on Saturday to help his daughter load a 1,000-pound heifer named Iris into a cattle trailer.
+They drove a half-hour to a livestock show.

-Barber greeted children who came to see the animals, used clippers to help Sarah shave Iris and periodically shoveled manure into a garbage can.
+There, Barber greeted special-needs children who came to see the animals, used clippers to help Sarah shave Iris and periodically shoveled manure into a garbage can.

-He also enjoyed a friendly chat with rancher Joni Brewer about the miniature Hereford cows her family brought to the show.
-Brewer attends First Baptist Church of Trenton, about 20 miles north of Farmersville, but she had no clue that the man she was talking to was the new leader of the SBC.
+He also enjoyed a friendly chat with rancher Joni Brewer about her miniature Hereford cows.
+Brewer attends a Southern Baptist church, but she had no clue about Barber’s role with the SBC.

 “I live out in the country,” she said, “so you don’t always see all of those things.”